mads-hartmann/sbt-plugin-examples/README.markdown

 - A plugin that provides a command
 - A plugin that provides some settings
-- a plugin that provides a command that with tab completion!
+- a plugin that provides a command with tab completion!

 The `playground` project shows a convenient way to depend on your plugin locally so you get a fast turn-around in development when